-We boarded a huge Boeing 747 headed to Rome Italy and crammed with what looked like the entire U.S. population of octogenarians.
-We found our seats and flew to our destination, figuring, “What more harm could another plane full of self-important Mid-western hicks do to America’s already sagging popularity overseas?”
+We boarded a huge Boeing 747 headed to Rome Italy, crammed with what looked like the entire U.S. population of octogenarians.
+We found our seats and flew to our destination, figuring, “What more harm could another plane full of self-important Mid-western hicks do to America's already sagging popularity overseas?”
 And we soon found out.

 Rome Italy was once the greatest city in the world.

 The cross-country flight to Rome Italy went off without a hitch—assuming you don't consider the scheduled stop in Newark, a hitch—and we arrived at Leonardo Di Vinci airport around 8am the next day.
 The flight lasted a quick 15 hours, but we lost a night somewhere, probably going through Newark security—those TSA guys are light-fingered.